dimajix/flowman/docs/spec/job/index.md

 parameter values, are reevaluated when the same Job is run mutliple times within a project.

-## Metrics
+## Publishing Metrics

-Each job can define a set of metrics to be published
+Each job can define a set of metrics to be published.
+The job only contains the logical definition of metrics, the type and endpoint of the receiver of the metrics is defined in the [namespace](../namespace.md).